-Xiaomi Mi 8 with a notch goes official: Everything you need to know
+Xiaomi Mi 8 sports a notch, Snapdragon 845: Here are all your questions answered

 Xiaomi Mi 8: What is the price?

-Mi 8 might be a flagship phone from Xiaomi, but the pricing is still quite affordable.
+Mi 8 might be a flagship phone from Xiaomi, but the pricing is still quite affordable for the kind of specifications it has on-board.
 Mi 8 will start at Yuan 2,699 in China which comes to Rs 28,000 plus on conversion.
 This is for the 6GB RAM and 64GB storage variant.
 Mi 8 in 6GB RAM and 128GB storage will cost Yuan 2,999 which is Rs 31,000 plus.
 The Mi 8 with 6GB RAM and 256GB storage will cost Yuan 3,299, which is Rs 34,000 plus.

-So this is definitely an affordable flagship, which will compete with OnePlus 6, Honor 10, Vivo X21 and others in the market.
+This is definitely an affordable flagship, which will compete with OnePlus 6, Honor 10, Vivo X21 and others in the market.
+Mi 8 also has an Explorer Edition with 8GB RAM and 128GB storage along with other special features.
+This phone will cost Yuan 3699, which is nearly Rs 38,000 plus.

 Also Read: Xiaomi Mi 8 Explorer Edition, Mi 8 SE also launched: Here are the details